gobackhuoxing/INFO6205/README.md

 Hashtable implemention and two ways for resizeing
 ## Final project
 ### Implementation of Particle Swarm Optimization on Three-body problem
-Designed a simulator for a three-body system with graphical user interface allowing users to input initial values and generate 3D animation by using Java 3D
+1.Designed a simulator for a three-body system with graphical user interface allowing users to input initial values and generate 3D animation by using Java 3D
-Built a model in a 3D coordinate system to represent the position and movement for the three-body system
+2.Built a model in a 3D coordinate system to represent the position and movement for the three-body system
-Used Particle Swarm Optimization (PSO) to predict position and movement
+3.Used Particle Swarm Optimization (PSO) to predict position and movement